-One way to define FTQEC is by using the definition proposed by Aliferis, Gottesman, and Preskill:
+One way to define fault-tolerant error correction (FTEC) is using the definition proposed by Aliferis, Gottesman, and Preskill:

 Definition 1.
-Fault-tolerant error correction [6]
+Fault-tolerant error correction [5]

 Let $t \leq \lfloor (d-1)/2 \rfloor$ where d is the distance of a stabilizer code.
 An error correction protocol is t-fault tolerant if the following two conditions are satisfied: